near/indexers-docs/docs/intro.md

 The dApp has a helper deployed somewhere off-chain, and this helper has code that can send an email with a copy of an e-book.
 But how would we trigger the helper?

-### Getting the data from a blockchain from the external world
+### Getting the data from a blockchain to the external world

 NEAR blockchain implements a [JSON-RPC endpoint](https://docs.near.org/api/rpc/introduction) for everyone to interact with the blockchain.
 Through the JSON-RPC API users can call smart contracts triggering them to be executed with given parameters.
 Also, users can view the data from the blockchain.